Do you have a specific question about the CSPA workshop? Find answers to the most common questions below.

 If you have a question not listed here, please email support@cspaworkshop.org.

-• Can students who don’t live in California apply for the workshop?
+- Can students who don’t live in California apply?
 What about international students?

-• Will you accept applications after the April 30 deadline?
+- Will you accept applications after the priority application deadline?

 Can students attend the workshop after graduating from high school?